-According to a study by Pew Research, a third of the adult US population does the same.
-In fact, the same study shows 90% of people aged 18-24 trust medical information or engage with health activities on social media.
+According to a study by Pew Research, a third of the adult US population turns to the internet to learn about a medical condition.
+What’s more, the same study shows 90% of people aged 18-24 trust medical information or engage with health activities on social media.

 Unfortunately, the majority of pharmaceutical companies are yet to answer these consumer habits with a strong digital presence.

-If you’re a pharma marketer, don’t be a part of the negative statistics.
-Join me as we explore the list of 7 key social media hacks you can utilize today to maximize your pharmaceutical marketing efforts.
-Let’s start!
+If you’re a pharma marketing specialist, don’t be a part of the negative statistics.
+Join me as we explore the list of 7 key social media hacks you can utilize today to maximize your pharma marketing efforts.

 #1 Invest in employee advocacy